Avinash7223/my_java_programs/README.md

+# Java Coding Practice Repository

+This repository is dedicated to storing all the Java code I've written to practice and improve my Java programming skills.
+It contains exercises and projects completed during my time in college as well as during my free time.
+From simple programs to more complex applications, this collection covers a wide range of Java coding exercises aimed at enhancing my proficiency in the language.
+It serves as a testament to my dedication to mastering Java and my ongoing journey of continuous learning and improvement in the language.

 # Configuring a Repl

 Every new repl comes with a `.replit` and a `replit.nix` file that let you configure your repl to do just about anything in any language!